News

 (A beautiful cathedral with a dark secret, at the monastery of Curtea de Arges.
 Photo by Kirsten Koza)

 Day 3: October 30th – Dracula’s Fortress (where Vlad’s first wife plunged to her death off a cliff to avoid capture) and then to the mind-blowing Transfăgărășan – The ruins of Poenari Castle (Dracula’s Fortress) are perched high on a rugged crag above the Arges river gorge.
 There are 1,480 stairs to Dracula’s “vulture nest.”
 One of our previous participants worked it out to being 100 storeys.
 Now, if you really think you can’t make the climb–there’s a gift shop with tables at the bottom that also sells alcohol.
-Please note, that due to bears in the area, sometimes we can only view the ruins from the bottom.
+Please note that sometimes there are bears in the area, and that means that sometimes we can only view the ruins from the bottom, and we have to drive to view them from above.
 A bear proof fence has been installed around the area, though.
 Following Poenari, we’ll cross the Carpathian Mountains on the Transfăgărășan Highway.

 Crossing the Carpathians on the Transfagaras Highway.
 (Photo by Christopher Campbell)